 Furthermore, companies enjoy substantial public relations benefits from hiring veterans.
 Recruiting former service members helps businesses build an affinity with their customers and reflects an organization’s commitment to corporate social responsibility.
 According to Double the Donation, 55 percent of consumers are willing to pay more for products from socially responsible corporations Being a veteran-friendly employer can improve brand awareness and attract additional business opportunities.

 Additionally, veteran recruitment can also increase employer brand, translating to a significant advantage in recruiting emerging talent.
-The 2016 Cone Communications Millennial Employee Engagement Study found that 76 percent of Millennials consider a potential employer’s social and environmental commitment when deciding to apply for a position.
+The 2016 Cone Communications Millennial Employee Engagement Study found that 76% of Millennials consider a potential employer’s social and environmental commitment when deciding to apply for a position.
 Sixty-four percent of Millennials responded that they would not accept a job offer from a company that does not have strong corporate citizenship practices.
-Hiring veterans is a relatively efficient way to appeal to this young group of talent, while staying ahead in the challenging recruiting environment.
+Hiring veterans is a relatively efficient way to appeal to this young group of talent while staying ahead in the challenging recruiting environment.

 As the fierce competition for top talent continues, companies should understand that hiring veterans is a cannot-miss opportunity.
-Veterans come with various skillsets and experiences, from which any organization can expect to benefit.
-Hiring former service members is not only a way of repaying them for their service, but also a chance to increase brand awareness and attract emerging talent.
+Veterans come with various skill sets and experiences, from which any organization can expect to benefit.
+Hiring former service members is not only a way of repaying them for their service but also a chance to increase brand awareness and attract emerging talent.
 As the holidays are upon us, let us take a moment to thank all current and former service members who are fighting for our freedom in distant lands.

 By Evie Moschel

-Evie Moschel is engagement director of The Jacobson Group, the leading provider of talent to the insurance industry.
+Evie Moschel is the engagement director of The Jacobson Group, the leading provider of talent to the insurance industry.